inbravo/aws-feature-set/README.md

 ## EBS backed v/s Instance store
 - You can reboot or terminate instance store backed EC2 VMs
-- You can start , stop , reboot or terminate EBS backed EC2 VMs
+- You can start/stop/reboot/terminate EBS backed EC2 VMs
 - EC2 instance on instance store is lost if host hypervisor fails.
-Not so with EBS backed instances.
+Not so with EBS backed instances
 - EBS volumes can be attached / detached to EC2 instances.
 One at a time
 - EBS backed AMI is from EBS snapshot
 - Instance store back volume is from template in S3.
 Hence slower to provision
-- You will not lose data is you reboot for both.
+- You will not lose data is you reboot for both
 - With EBS, you can ask AWS not to delete the volume upon instance termination

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/s3.png) S3 : [Simple Storage Service](https://aws.amazon.com/s3)